This opening calls for specific administration qualifications set by the school.

 - Authorization to live and work in the United States

-- 3+ years experience working directly with middle school students
+- 3+ years of related experience with middle grades students, programs, and educators;

 More about this role